Fraugher/CardMgmtAPI/README.md

 * PayUsingCard (Administrator, Customer) - even an employee should not be able to charge a card, so this is restricted to Customer.
 This action calculates a UFE fee and debits a total amount against the Card Account

 # To Use
+The demonstration is best experienced by viewing the API in Swagger UI.

 First, login using the AuthLogin login (api/AuthLogin/login.
 Enter credentials in the form:
 {
   "userName": "Customer",